Lucid Dream (film): Release

 The film was originally scheduled for release in the fall of 2016.
 However, it was widely reported that the film was delayed due to the sexual assault and rape allegations that surfaced in June 2016 against actor and K-pop star Park Yoo-chun.
 A staff member of the production confirmed this, saying, "We had to wait until Park was free from the charge and reschedule the date."
 However, Kim Joon-sung denied this, stating, "It took longer than expected to complete the film because it has lots of computer graphics, which delayed the release."
 When asked why none of Yoo-chun's scenes were cut in the wake of the controversy, Joon-sung said, "I didn't because his is a character who provides the decisive clue in the story."
 Lucid Dream was released theatrically in South Korea on February 22, 2017, distributed by Next Entertainment World.

 Prior to the film's theatrical release, the American entertainment company Netflix acquired the rights to distribute Lucid Dream worldwide.
-Vice President of Communications for Netflix Asia, Jessica Lee, said, “We are looking forward to ‘Lucid Dream’ becoming a movie that’ll receive great love from audiences all around the world through Netflix”.
+Vice President of Communications for Netflix Asia, Jessica Lee, said, "We are looking forward to 'Lucid Dream' becoming a movie that'll receive great love from audiences all around the world through Netflix".
 On June 2, 2017, Netflix branded Lucid Dream as a "Netflix Original" and released the film on its digital streaming platform in 190 Netflix-serviced countries.

 Reception

-The film grossed $676,598 USD on a $5 million USD budget and was considered a box office bomb in South Korea.
+The film grossed $676,598 USD on a $5 million USD budget and was a box office bomb in South Korea.

 Critic Min-Ji Jin of Korea JoongAng Daily wrote that, "Despite the original subject and star-studded cast, the science fiction thriller 'Lucid Dream'...fails to make full use of either."
 Jin said the plot and characterization were weak, believed the twist ending was forced, and compared the film unfavorably to Inception.

 In a review for the Yonhap News Agency titled "Unsalvageable mediocrity," critic Sun-ah Shim wrote, "At face value...it could have been an engaging film, replete with drama, action and paternal love.
 Instead, it is a mediocre fare that makes for tedious viewing with a distinct lack of suspense."
 Shim thought, "The film crumbles mainly because of its wholly predictable and loose plot," adding that it, "recycles parts of dramatic devices from Hollywood blockbuster 'Inception'."
 Shim also disapproved of Park Yoo-chun's performance and believed that the film gave hints about its central mystery too early.
 In addition, like Jin, he thought the twist was forced.
 However, Shim gave positive nods towards the film's visual effects and Go Soo's performance.